xiph/opus-website/docs.md

 The most accessible descriptions of Opus are probaly Monty's demos.
 We have also written some papers describing the algorithm in details:

--  J.-M. Valin, G. Maxwell, T. B. Terriberry, K. Vos, [High-Quality, Low-Delay Music Coding in the OpusCodec][aes135_opus_celt], Accepted for the 135th AES Convention, 2013.
+-  J.-M. Valin, G. Maxwell, T. B. Terriberry, K. Vos, [High-Quality, Low-Delay Music Coding in the Opus Codec][aes135_opus_celt], Accepted for the 135th AES Convention, 2013.
 -  K. Vos, K. V. Sorensen, S. S. Jensen, J.-M. Valin, [Voice Coding with Opus][aes135_opus_silk], Accepted for the 135th AES Convention, 2013.
 -  K. Vos, [A Fast Implementation of Burg's Method][vos_fastburg], 2013.